ibm-messaging/mq-mqi-nodejs/README.md

 asynchronous notification of the operation completion in JavaScript terms.

 #### Synchronous compatibility option
-The SyncMQICompat tuning parameter has been removed.
+The SyncMQICompat tuning parameter (among other tuning options) has been removed.

 ### Promises
 Most of the core MQI verbs (excluding the GET variants) have Promise-based alternatives